andreykuzmenko/apps/leadcase-terms-of-service.md

 This section sets out the specific terms and conditions applicable to the use of the App in Apple iOS-based Mobile Devices and downloaded through the App Store
 (“LEadcase’s iOS App“).

-(i) You agree that the terms of this paragraph apply between you and Yomento (not with Apple Inc).
+(i) You agree that the terms of this paragraph apply between you and Leadcase (not with Apple Inc).

-(ii) You hereby undertake to use the Yomento’s iOS App solely in accordance with Apple Inc’s (“Apple“) at any time applicable terms of the App Store.
+(ii) You hereby undertake to use the Leadcase’s iOS App solely in accordance with Apple Inc’s (“Apple“) at any time applicable terms of the App Store.

 (iii) Leadcase, and not Apple, is solely responsible for Leadcase’s iOS App as well as the Service and Offering available therein.
 You understand that Apple has no obligation or liability to you with respect to the Leadcase’s iOS App or this Agreement.

-(iv) Leadcase, and not Apple, is solely responsible for and manages any and all claims regarding Yomento’s iOS App or your possession of and / or use of the Leadcase's iOS App in accordance with this Agreement.
+(iv) Leadcase, and not Apple, is solely responsible for and manages any and all claims regarding Leadcase’s iOS App or your possession of and / or use of the Leadcase's iOS App in accordance with this Agreement.

 (v) Leadcase, and not Apple, is also responsible for any third party claims regarding intellectual property infringement attributable to the Leadcase’s iOS App